What immunosuppressed patients should know about the coronavirus vaccines

 Still, for those who do not develop protective antibodies from the vaccines, she said it is also important to remember that “the immune system is not a one-trick pony.”
 Aside from antibodies, the immune system also enlists protective T cells — white blood cells that help protect against viral infections.

 “So antibodies are only part of what an immune system can do.
-It’s a big, big part and it’s a fantastic part, but many people who don’t make antibodies at all still have a working T-cell side and the T-cell side can say, ‘Okay, I can do some stuff here.
+It’s a big, big part, and it’s a fantastic part, but many people who don’t make antibodies at all still have a working T-cell side, and the T-cell side can say: ‘Okay, I can do some stuff here.
 I can help you out.
 I know how to kill viruses,’ ” she added.

 So how will I know whether the vaccine has done its job?